LtAirman/ChargeFieldTopics/README.md

 Atom Builder includes an ipywidget gridspec **Periodic Table** button layout which can be used to select the desired atom.

 Run each cell in turn.
-The ninth cell (currently) makes the gui widget controls visible, the tenth cell displays the periodic table.
+The ninth cell cell is a brief markdown explanation and the 10th cell displays the periodic table.
+The 11th cell displays the main gui widget controls below the periodic table.
-Running the 11th cell displays a second copy of the widget controls below the periodic table.
-More than one instance of a widget can be open at the same time, allowing widgets to be as convenient as possible, the widgets all track observed changes simultaneously.

 Select the desired atom with either a button or drop-down widget.
 Other control options include: type of proton emissions displayed, color coding of the specific number of protons in each proton stack, proton separation distances, and whether to include an atomic label or not.

 Then run that cell, ..., four cells later the atom is calculated, but first, the **Slotlayout diagram** is displayed.